Twins vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels will hand the ball to Patrick Sandoval (3-2) for his ninth start of the season.
+- The Angels will send Shohei Ohtani (5-1) to the mound for his sixth start this season.

-- He has earned a quality start three times in eight starts this season.

-- Sandoval has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent